Mpluggie7/landingpage1/README.md

 # landingpage1

-this is example of landing page 1.
+This is example of landing page that's a static web page.
-Use Html and css with bootstrap5
+Use HTML and CSS with Bootstrap5